10 Tips for a Fun and Healthy Halloween

 10. Make Autumn Leaf Lanterns

 While you’re enjoying a hike, scoop up some fall leaves to make this cute seasonal craft.
-Image and instructions via Spark and Chemistry.
+Image and instructions can be found here.

 Share your own ideas for healthy Halloween treats and activities!
 Post your photos to Instagram using #TheMyersWay to share your Halloween festivities with other families!